2008 Israeli tour bus crash

 The 2008 Israeli tour bus crash was a road accident in southern Israel on 16 December 2008 in which a coach carrying Russian tour operators left the road and plunged into a ravine, killing 25.
 It is the deadliest traffic accident in Israel's history.

 The crash

-The coach was carrying 60 passengers, a group of Russian tour operators from St Petersburg from Ovda International Airport to the holiday resort of Eilat.
+The coach was carrying 60 passengers, a group of Russian tour operators from St Petersburg, from Ovda International Airport to the holiday resort of Eilat.
 The accident occurred when the bus driver, Edward Gelfond, attempted to overtake another bus on a steep, winding stretch of the road.
 The bus crashed through the roadside safety barrier and fell 60 metres down a slope, turning over several times.

-It was initially reported that 24 passengers had died; the figure later rose to 25.
-Another 33 people were hurt, including 23 in serious condition, and taken to Soroka Medical Center in Beersheba, Yoseftal Medical Center in Eilat and Hadassah Medical Center in Jerusalem.
+Initially, it was reported that 24 passengers had died; the figure later rose to 25.
+Another 33 people were injured, including 23 in serious condition, and were taken to Soroka Medical Center in Beersheba, Yoseftal Medical Center in Eilat and Hadassah Medical Center in Jerusalem.